patrickhoefler/dockerfilegraph/README.md

 The edges of the graph represent:

 - _FROM_ dependencies with a full arrow head
-- _COPY_ dependencies with an empty arrow head
+- _COPY --from=..._ dependencies with an empty arrow head
-- _RUN --mount=type=cache_ dependencies with an empty diamond arrow head
+- _RUN --mount=type=cache,from=..._ dependencies with an empty diamond arrow head

 ## Example Output